panjazz

 Le bebop bouleverse les codes établis.
 Cette version de All the Things You Are en est un parfait exemple: la mélodie du standard y est rapidement esquissée avant de laisser place à une série de solos incisifs et inventifs.
 Parker, avec son phrasé fulgurant, et Gillespie, avec sa sonorité éclatante, redessinent le thème à travers une improvisation libre et savante, propulsée par la rythmique agile et souple de Hart, Palmieri, Stewart et Cole.

-All the Things You Are: complejidad armónica y éxito inesperado
+All The Things You Are: complejidad armónica y éxito inesperado

 Un estándar reinventado por los maestros del bebop